-LBA buckling shapes always look so unrealistic, we will get the real shapes in a second, note also that the minimal eigenvalue is 4.659, which means that the linear buckling predicts that the capacity will be around 4.65 times higher than applied load.
+LBA buckling shapes always look so unrealistic, we will get the real shapes in a second, note also that the minimal eigenvalue is 4.659, which means that the linear buckling predicts that the capacity will be around 4.65 times higher than the applied load.
 This is also a nice example of the differences between linear and nonlinear buckling, as you will see in a second.

 Out of habit I usually try to assess the stability of the model first.
 You can just as easily start with plastic capacity, but for whatever reason I always do stability.
-Geometric nonlinearity connected with Modified Riks algorithm leads to an estimation of “nonlinear buckling” capacity.
+Geometric nonlinearity connected with the Modified Riks algorithm leads to an estimation of “nonlinear buckling” capacity.
 Stages of the deformation in higher and higher loads.

 Please note that in this case linear buckling predicts almost identical capacity as the nonlinear buckling (only 5% difference), but the shape of the deformation is completely different (the one obtained in GNA is much closer to the truth for elastic stability failure).
 Of course, a stability path was created so the real capacity can be determined.
 I won’t post each stability path to save space, but this one is below.
 If you are not familiar with the concept you can read about it here.
-Please note that the drawing above show deformation at failure (on the left) and after failure (middle and right).
-Load multiplier is decreasing because the capacity curve is declining after failure.
+Please note that the drawing above shows deformation at failure (on the left) and after failure (middle and right).
+The load multiplier is decreasing because the capacity curve is declining after failure.

-Unfortunately, I did not have an access to measurements of the exact geometry of analyzed model.
+Unfortunately, I did not have an access to measurements of the exact geometry of the analyzed model.
 I was just informed that it was very precise (about which there is no doubt).
-Since code EN 1993-1-6 do not provide us with the guidelines for imperfections in polygonal cross-sections I simply used guidelines for shells with the understanding that this is a conservative approach (polygonal shapes have usually much higher radius to thickness ratio that typical silos or tank, and as such are less prone to geometric imperfections).
+Since code EN 1993-1-6 do not provide us with the guidelines for imperfections in polygonal cross-sections I simply used guidelines for shells with the understanding that this is a conservative approach (polygonal shapes have usually a much higher radius to thickness ratio than typical silos or tank, and as such are less prone to geometric imperfections).
 Outcomes showed the reduction of the capacity of about 25% in comparison to GNA (failure at r = 3.297 shown in the middle picture below).

 Several imperfections shapes should be checked obviously in search for the “worst” one, however, before that stage, I usually check the plastic capacity first to avoid unnecessary work.

 Plastic collapse is a second phenomenon I always check.
 In this case, it will turn out to be decisive.
-It is worth mentioning that since model failure in MNA occurred with much smaller load multiplier there is really no point in searching for worst imperfections in GNIA… chances that those will reduce capacity 3 times are very small… it is far more beneficial to actually search for imperfections that will interact with plastic mechanism of failure rather than elastic one.
+It is worth mentioning that since model failure in MNA occurred with a much smaller load multiplier there is really no point in searching for the worst imperfections in GNIA… chances that those will reduce capacity 3 times are very small… it is far more beneficial to actually search for imperfections that will interact with the plastic mechanism of failure rather than elastic one.

 Of course, plastic collapse interacts with geometrical nonlinearity.
 Since plastic collapse is dominant in the model it is clear that we are searching “how the geometrical nonlinearity influence plastic collapse” rather than “how material nonlinearity influence stability failure”.
-For me that is an important information: of course, the actions I do are basically the same, but since I have checked all the previous outcomes at this stage I start to understand how the model works and what to expect.
+For me that is important information: of course, the actions I do are basically the same, but since I have checked all the previous outcomes at this stage I start to understand how the model works and what to expect.

 At the schematics above, it can be clearly seen that the plastic mechanism dominates failure.
 Model stresses in a failure state (r = 1.468) are shown in the middle of the picture above.

 The final analysis… or the final “set” of analysis, because you almost never do only one.
 Here it is when understanding the model gets important.
 Since we already know, that plastic failure dominates the capacity, we will be searching for imperfections that work well with that failure mode.
-In this case that will lead to deformations outward, that introduce additional bending in the region where yielding occurs.
+In this case that will lead to deformations outward, which introduce additional bending in the region where yielding occurs.
 If stability would be dominant, then imperfections in such column would be inward to make the buckling “easier”.

 Again in the middle model at failure.
 In this case, maximal load multiplier r = 1.252.

-Performing all the analysis described here is quite time-consuming.
-There is always the temptation to go straight to GMNIA (with one or two set of imperfections) and be done with it.
-Such approach saves a lot of computing time (modeling wise this is almost the same, but you wait for the outcomes from only 2 runs), however, I would argue this is not the best approach.
+Performing all the analyses described here is quite time-consuming.
+There is always the temptation to go straight to GMNIA (with one or two sets of imperfections) and be done with it.
+Such an approach saves a lot of computing time (modeling wise this is almost the same, but you wait for the outcomes from only 2 runs), however, I would argue this is not the best approach.
 Actually, from time to time you will even get the correct result (nothing easier, all I had to do is to implement the correct imperfections in the model at the start and calculate… the outcome would be identical).
-However, if you perform all the analysis described here, you get a certain knowledge about the model, how it works, where the critical elements are etc. This, in turn, help you out greatly to make conscious design choices when it comes to the assessment of capacity or decisions about the strengthening of the structure.
+However, if you perform all the analysis described here, you get a certain knowledge about the model, how it works, where the critical elements are, etc. This, in turn, helps you out greatly to make conscious design choices when it comes to the assessment of capacity or decisions about the strengthening of the structure.

-I think that the best way to defend such an approach is the fact, that after all that design I was able to check what actually happened during the test – analysis I have performed perfectly predicted failure mechanism, and deformations after failure (in the geometric sense, they weren’t measured during the testing).
-Also, the capacity of the model was predicted with very good accuracy, with the remark that the final capacity I have obtained was a bit lower (on a safe side), because of conservative imperfection amplitudes that were used (there are no code guidelines for polygonal shapes).
+I think that the best way to defend such an approach is the fact, that after all that design I was able to check what actually happened during the test – analysis I have performed perfectly predicted failure mechanisms, and deformations after failure (in the geometric sense, they weren’t measured during the testing).
+Also, the capacity of the model was predicted with very good accuracy, with the remark that the final capacity I have obtained was a bit lower (on the safe side), because of conservative imperfection amplitudes that were used (there are no code guidelines for polygonal shapes).

 Working title: Sławomir Labocha, Jarosław Paluszyński: Stalowe, pełnościenne słupy powłokowe.
 Wydawnictwo Naukowe PWN 2016.